KeshiaRose/Basic-CSV-WDC/README.md

 #### Support

-I gladly host this WDC for free but if you would like to chip in for hosting you can [buy me some cheese🧀](https://www.buymeacoffee.com/KeshiaRose)!
+I pay $7/month to host this WDC but I gladly offer it to you for free.
+If you would like to support this WDC you can [buy me some cheese🧀](https://www.buymeacoffee.com/KeshiaRose)!